MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_partial_attribute_search_constraints":::

-### Support drop terms with penalties
+### Support dropping query terms when they can't be matched

-We can improve multiple attribute and partial attribute search by allowing drop/garbage terms in the query.
+We can make attribute matching less strict by allowing query terms to be dropped/ignored.
 For example, a user may want to search for the publication "A Review of Microsoft Academic Services for Science of Science Studies" by using the parts of the title the user recalls and enters the query "Microsoft Academic Services".
-Having drop terms support allows this type of queries to be searchable by partial title search.
+Allowing query terms to be ignored enables this type of query to be matched via keyword attributes.

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_allow_drop_terms_in_quries":::